 Lotions/Creams – Patients have had some success in easing their peripheral neuropathy symptoms with botanical creams and lotions.
 As with any option, it’s important to verify that product claims are validated by prior usage and patient testimonials.

 CamWell’s Hand to Heal cream is specifically formulated to be the best lotion for chemotherapy patients.
-The Hand to Heal herbal formula has been used for over 20 years and is based on the herb compatibility theory of traditional Chinese medicine.
+The Hand to Heal herbal formula has been used for over 20 years and is based on the herb compatibility theory of natural medicine.
 Perhaps most importantly, the effectiveness of Hand to Heal has been proven through randomized, double-blind, placebo-controlled studies.

 Hand to Heal was primarily designed for and is effective in healing symptoms of people diagnosed with hand foot syndrome as a result of chemotherapy.
 Hand foot syndrome is a side-effect of certain chemotherapy drugs that results in redness, tenderness, and peeling of the palms and soles.
 Much like peripheral neuropathy, hand foot syndrome can interfere with a patient’s ability to lead a comfortable every day life.